zalando/zalenium/README.md

       since it is just meant to improve its performance.
 For more information, check this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged).

-* You can also try our one line installer and starter (it will check for the latest images and ask for missing dependencies.)
+* Try also our one line installer and starter for OSX/Linux (it will check for the latest images and ask for missing dependencies.)

   ```sh
     curl -sSL https://raw.githubusercontent.com/dosel/t/i/p | bash -s start
   ```

-* More usage examples, more parameters, configurations, video usage and one line starters can be seen [here](./docs/usage_examples.md)
+* More usage examples, parameters, configurations, video usage and one line starters can be seen [here](https://zalando.github.io/zalenium/#usage)
-* After the output, you should see the DockerSeleniumStarter node in the [grid](http://localhost:4444/grid/console)
+* After the output, you can check the [grid](http://localhost:4444/grid/console) console
 * Now you can point your Selenium tests to [http://localhost:4444/wd/hub](http://localhost:4444/wd/hub)
 * Stop it: `docker stop zalenium`